memgraph/documentation/pages/database-management/server-stats.md

 ## Storage information

-Running this query will provide information about currently logged-in Memgraph users and their session details.
+Running the following query will return certain information about the storage of the current instance:

 ```cypher
 SHOW STORAGE INFO;